roykachouh/primes/README.md

-# primes
+# Benchmarker
-A simple kotlin process that generates and detects primes
+A simple jmh benchmark kotlin app that will run on ecs and public metrics to cloudwatch.